History of Wahhabism: Ottoman-Wahhabi war

 After Ibn 'Abd al-Wahhab's death, Abdulaziz continued with his expansionist vision beyond the confines of Najd.
 Conquest expanded through the Arabian Peninsula until it conquered Mecca and Medina in the early 19th century.
 It was during this time that the Saudi political leadership began to emphasise the doctrine of offensive Jihad by reviving the fatwas of the medieval Hanbali theologian Taqi al-Din Ibn Taymiyya (d.
 1328 C.E/ 728 A.H).
 Ibn Taymiyya had declared self-professed Muslims who do not strictly adhere to Islamic law or practised various acts of saint-veneration such as beseeching favours from the dead to be non-Muslims.
 More significantly, Ibn Taymiyya pronounced Takfir (excommunication) on regimes that didn't implement Shari'a (Islamic laws) and called for Muslims to unseat such rulers through armed Jihad.
 These fatwas were readily incorporated by Wahhabi clerics to justify Saudi military campaigns into Hejaz against the Sharifs of Mecca.
 One of their most noteworthy and controversial attacks was on the Shia-majority city of Karbala in 1802.
 According to Wahhabi chronicler 'Uthman b.
 'Abdullah b.
 Bishr; the Saudi armies killed many of its inhabitants, plundered its wealth and distributed amongst the populace.
 By 1805, the Saudi armies had taken control of Mecca and Medina.

 As early as the 19th century, the newly ascending Ottoman-Saudi conflict had pointed to a clash between two national identities.
 In addition to doctrinal differences, Wahhabi resentment of Ottoman Empire was also based on pan-Arab sentiments and reflected concerns over the contemporary state of affairs wherein Arabs held no political sovereignty.
 Wahhabi poetry and sources expressed strong disdain for the Turkish identity of the Ottoman ruling class.
 While justifying their wars under religious banner, another major objective was to replace Turkish hegemony with the rule the Arabs.
 Socio-politically, the Muwahhidun movement represented the first major Arab-led protest against various Turkish, Persian and other non-Arab empires that dominated the Islamic world since the Mongol invasions and the fall of Abbasid Caliphate in the 13th century; and would later serve as a revolutionary impetus for pan-Arab political activists of the late 19th-century.

-The British Empire had also come into conflict with the Wahhabis during the 1800s.
-British commercial interests in the Gulf region were being challenged by what they labelled as "pirate" tribes who had sworn allegiance to the Emirate of Dirʿiyya.
+The British Empire had also come into conflict with various Arab sultanates in the Gulf during the 1800s.
+British commercial interests in the Gulf region were being challenged by what they labelled as "pirate" tribes who had been in nominal alliance with the Emirate of Dirʿiyya.
 The early 19th century was also marked by the emergence of British naval hegemony in the Gulf region.
-The ideals of the Muwahhidun provided theological inspiration for various Arabian sultanates for declaring armed Jihad against increasing British encroachment.
-During this period, Wahhabi naval forces stationed in the Gulf carried out numerous attacks against British warships and merchant vessels.
+During this period, naval forces of Qawasim stationed in the Gulf carried out numerous attacks against British warships and merchant vessels.